JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8015 days**.

-And here is a just a random fact -  **Every three minutes a woman is diagnosed with breast cancer**.
+And here is a just a random fact -  **Thomas Edison designed a helicopter that would work with gunpowder.
+It ended up blowing up and also blew up his factory.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 08 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 09 Dec, 2025.</sub>